-The required wait time after activating a HW Reset before the device will accept another instruction is thurst.
+The required wait time after activating a HW Reset before the device will accept another instruction is the think the terms of the term

 The Software/Hardware Reset during an active Program or Erase operation aborts the operation, which can result in corrupting or losing the data of the targeted address range.
 Depending on the prior operation, the reset timing may vary.
 Recovery from a Write operation will require more latency than recovery from other operations.